-Here’s a story that really hits home with me.
-It proves that empathy works with all of us.
+Here’s a story that really hits home with me and proves that empathy works with all of us.
 It’s also a good reminder that a little empathy can go a long way, whether we use it with kids or adults.

-Back to my story.
-There I am at the store with this great gizmo that doesn’t work.
-My frustration level is pretty high and I say, “This gizmo doesn’t work!”
-Which part of my brain is activated if the clerk says the following?
+When I arrived at the store with the great gizmo that didn’t work, my frustration level was pretty high, and I said, “This gizmo don’t work!”
+Imagine which part of my brain would be activated if the clerk said the following:

-What part of my brain is operational?
-A clerk behaving this way would surely turn me into a brain stem.
-How long would it be before I said something that turned the clerk into a brain stem, too?
-Then we’d have two walking, talking brain stems trying to solve a problem.
+What part of my brain would become instantly operational?
+A clerk behaving this way would surely trigger my limbic system to respond with rage.
+How long would it be before I said something that turned the clerk into another raging limbic system?
+Then we’d have two walking, raging limbic systems trying to solve a problem.
 Not good!
 Would I ever shop at this store again?
 Not a chance!
 Do you think I’d tell all my friends, neighbors, and anyone who’d listen?
 You bet—I’d tell everyone not to shop there!

 Has something like this ever happened to you?
-How much does it take to get the average person into brain stem mode?
+How much does it take to get the average person into fight or flight mode?
 Will a little criticism do?
 How about some threats?
 How about some anger on our part?
-All of these can put us into brain stem, fighting mode!
+All of these can trigger our limbic system to snap into fighting mode!

-Let’s play it over again, because in reality I was dealing with a highly skilled clerk who’d been to customer service training.
-I went back and said, “This gizmo doesn’t work!”
+Let’s play it over again, because the clerk I was dealing with was highly skilled and had been through excellent customer service training.
+When I went back, I growled, “This gizmo don’t work!”
 With care and sincerity, he responded, “Oh, that’s never good.”
 What part of my brain was activated?
-The frontal cortex—the thinking mode.
+The prefrontal cortex—the thinking mode.

 The clerk took the gizmo, apologized for my inconvenience, and offered to refund my money.
 Now he had a customer for life.
 And whenever I go to that store, you know which clerk I’m looking for.
-Do you think I’ll ever shop at that store again?
-You bet I will!
-Do you think I’ll tell all of my friends and neighbors about that store and that clerk?
+Do you think I kept shopping at that store?
+You bet I did!
+Do you think I told all my friends and neighbors about that store and that clerk?
 You bet.

-We have discovered that people who get children to see themselves as the source of their problem provide sincere empathy before describing any consequences—they always use empathy before consequences.
+We have discovered that people who get children to see themselves as the source of their problem can only do this by providing sincere empathy before describing any consequences—they always use empathy before consequences.